mjosborne1/onto-test-ig/input/pagecontent/index.md

   - [Artefacts Summary](artifacts.html): This page lists the FHIR artefacts defined in this guide.
   - [Profiles and Extensions](profiles-and-extensions.html): This page describes the profiles and extensions that are defined in this guide to support electronic requesting.
 Each profile page includes a narrative description and guidance, formal definition and a "Notes" section which summarises the supported search transactions for each profile.
 Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation.
   - [Terminology](terminology.html): This page lists the value sets and code systems supported in this guide.
-  - [Actors and Capabilities](capability-statements.html): This page defines the AU eRequesting actors and their respective CapabilityStatements.
 - [Examples](examples.html): This page lists all the examples used in this guide.
-- [Support](support.html): These pages provide supporting material for implementation of AU eRequesting.
+- [Support](support.html): These pages provide supporting material for implementation of the Ontoserver Testing IG.
   - [Downloads](downloads.html): This page provides links to downloadable artefacts.
-  - [License and Legal](license.html): This page outlines the license and legal requirements for material in AU eRequesting.
+  - [License and Legal](license.html): This page outlines the license and legal requirements for material in the Ontoserver Testing IG.
 - [Change Log](changes.html): This page documents the changes across versions of this guide.